-Beekeepers turn to anti-theft technology as hive thefts rise
+Beekeepers using tracking devices to protect precious hives

 Medina said the theft devastated his apiary, so this year he placed GPS trackers inside the boxes.
 He also strapped cable locks around them and installed cameras nearby.
 As the almond bloom approached and the hives became most valuable, he drove around patrolling the orchards in the dark.

-“We have do what we can to protect ourselves.
+“We have to do what we can to protect ourselves.
 Nobody can help us,” Medina said.

 Thefts usually happen at night, when no one is in the orchard and the bees are back in their hives.
 The rustler is usually a beekeeper or someone familiar with the transportation of bees.